Shout at the Devil: Overview

+At the December 31, 1982 "New Years' Evil" show in Santa Monica, Vince Neil announced from the stage before playing the then-new song "Red Hot" that the band's next album would be titled "Theater of Pain" and will be released in March 1983.
+The title ended up being used for their following album in 1985.
+The actual title track "Shout at the Devil" was also played at this show and introduced by Neil as being "about what happens when H.P.
+Lovecraft and Beelzebub come to visit your house".
+The title change was probably to avoid confusion with the then-recent "Only Theatre of Pain" album by another LA band, Christian Death.

 During recording, bassist Sixx was involved in a serious car crash after drunkenly stealing a friend's Porsche in Los Angeles.
 At around the same time, actress and friend Demi Moore told Sixx he needed Alcoholics Anonymous, though Sixx dismissed her concerns.
 Sixx badly injured his shoulder in the crash and was prescribed Percocet, a combination of acetaminophen and the powerful opioid oxycodone which was commonly prescribed to treat severe short-term pain.
 Sixx's use of Percocet transitioned directly to a crippling addiction to heroin which would cost him $3,500 a day and almost claim his life later in the decade.

 As the band toured with Ozzy Osbourne in support of Shout at the Devil, they discussed replacing guitarist Mick Mars.
 Mars was several years older than the other members of the band, and his bandmates were eager to add a more technically proficient guitarist in the vein of Yngwie Malmsteen.
 Bob Daisley, Osbourne's bassist, was present during the tour-bus discussion and told the band "do not try to fix something that isn't broken" when asked for his opinion.
 Daisley has said the band was serious at that time about replacing the guitarist.
+"They didn't have the balls", Mars said when asked about the prospect of being replaced.
+"But one day at rehearsal they went, 'Jake E. Lee would look good right here.'
+I went, 'I'm the guitar player in the band.
+Nobody else needs to be there.'"